 - 1. Assisting the PICs to strategically accelerate programming of their STAR resources, the large majority of which remained unallocated in GEF-5 as of December 2012; - 2.
-Given the lack capacity for ICM practices/tools and the R2R concept in the Pacific, this presents a significant opportunity to share experience, best practice and knowledge across PICs through the program; - 3.
+Given the lack of capacity for ICM practices/tools and the R2R concept in the Pacific, the R2R programme presents a significant opportunity to share experience, best practice and knowledge within a community of practice across the PICs and the wider GEF partnership; - 3.
 The opportunity to build a broad consensus and stakeholder base across the Pacific Islands of the relevance and appropriateness of R2R as a paradigm not only for integrated environmental catchment/island management, but also for long-term catchment/island environmental and economic sustainability and global application; - 4.
 The significant flexibility in allocating GEF STAR, SCCF/LDCCF, and IW resources designed in the program provides parallel flexibility in the mobilization of program co-financing resources, both cash and in-kind, towards maximization of total program co-finance; and - 5.
 Cost effectiveness is achieved by devoting the PIC's STAR resources to priority national demonstration pilots driven by the PICs and policy development vis-à-vis regional coordination, knowledge management, and capacity included in complementary regional International Waters project; cost effectiveness is also achieved by reducing future damage and costs from floods, droughts, and storms through ICM and IWRM policies and measures rather than treat the symptoms after disasters occur.